smmoosavi/jqfy/README.md

 How it works
 ------------

-First we parse your html with [cheerio](cheerio) then foreach tag generate a code.
+First we parse your html with [cheerio][cheerio] then foreach tag generate a code.
 This code create a jquery object and set id, class and attributes of element, then append jquery object to parent's jquery object. if script tags exist in your html, we append content of script to generated code.